 “I was very apprehensive.
 The documentation mentions things such as “world leader” and such, it was very hard for me to see myself that way.
 I think that’s not very uncommon because we tend to think less of ourselves”.

 Jônatas chose London because he had started working for a handful of UK companies remotely and by late 2016, he fell in love with the UK tech scene.
 After visiting London he noticed almost immediately that London was a multi-cultural city, which was important to him.

-After Jônatas submitted his documents, he sat waiting anxiously for 3 long weeks for the endorsement from Tech City, Jônatas says he checked his emails three times a day while waiting for the answer.
+After Jônatas applied to the UK Home Office and submitted his documents, he sat waiting anxiously for 3 long weeks for the endorsement from Tech City (now Tech Nation), Jônatas says he checked his emails three times a day while waiting for the answer.